 Sausalito, United States

-My focus is on monochrome photography, with emphasis on light and shadow.
+I work primarily in monochrome, with emphasis on light and shadow.
 I love the play of dark against light and the clarity of angles and shapes that emerge once color is removed.
 I am excited by the drama of pure blacks against clean whites and I strive to put a touch of melancholy or mystery into many of my images.
-When the subject demands color, I always try to stay true to principles of contrast and clarity.